johanstuijt66/lego-grid/README.md

   padding-bottom: 200%;
 }
 ```
-This box is twice as tall as it is wide, because of `padding-bottom: 200%`, but we also need to make it a bit more tall because of the horizontal gap that also must be taken into account!
-And then `padding-top: 20px` gives us the exact extra height.
+This box is twice as tall as it is wide, because of `padding-bottom: 200%`, but we also need to make it a bit more tall because of the horizontal gap that also must be taken into account! `padding-top: 20px` gives us the exact extra height.

 Apect ratio 2:1 is simpler:
 ```